 - Enriched – it means that vitamins and minerals have been stripped

 - Bleached – bleaching removes most of the nutrients which leaves empty calories

-- Flavored – manufacturers use sugar, salt, oil and unrecognizable ingredients to enhance the flavor of foods
+- Flavoured – manufacturers use sugar, salt, oil and unrecognizable ingredients to enhance the flavour of foods

 - Carrageenan – its a fat replacing additive that creates an harmful substance during processing